 Safety note on geranium

-• Caution: use highly diluted as this oil may irritate sensitive skin.
+• Caution: for topical use: highly diluted as this oil may irritate sensitive skin.

 Petitgrain is distilled from the leaves and twigs of the bitter orange tree.
 I’m pleased that petitgrain is becoming more known in the essential oil world.